-\item \textit{Pre-Built AI Applications:} \revision{Some} participants \revision{($n$=$7$)} also mentioned using simple, UI-bound~\cite{freed_stalkers_2018} applications to create AIG-SC.
-They either \textit{misused proprietary} AI applications (e.g. jailbreaking Dall-E (\Pfortyfive{}); extended sexual videos via Photoshop (\Pfour{}) or leveraged \textit{specialized} AI applications such as nudification apps~\cite{gibson_analyzing_2025}.
+\item \textit{Pre-Built AI Applications:} \revision{Some} participants \revision{($n$=$7$)} also mentioned using simple, UI-bound~\cite{freedStalkersParadiseHow2018} applications to create AIG-SC.
+They either \textit{misused proprietary} AI applications (e.g., jailbreaking DALL-E (\Pfortyfive{}); extended sexual videos via Photoshop (\Pfour{}) or leveraged \textit{specialized} AI applications such as nudification apps~\cite{gibsonAnalyzingAINudification2025}).

-\item \textit{Commissions:} \revision{A few participants ($n$=$4$) reported taking commissions for creating custom image-content.
-Those who receive commissions often share content they have created and have an existing following on social media or within an AIG-SC community.
-They may take requests to continue growing their following, for monetary purposes, or for their own enjoyment.} Commissions are typically initiated through direct messages on servers and art boards, requests posted online, or through existing gigwork sites; several participants reported being solicited for or working to create image AIG-SC for a client:~\pquote{The hobbyists will sell [custom] content...
+\item \textit{Commissions:} \revision{A few participants ($n$=$4$) reported taking commissions for creating custom image content.
+Those who received commissions often shared content they had created and had an existing following on social media or within an AIG-SC community.
+They may take requests to continue growing their following, for monetary purposes, or for their own enjoyment.} Commissions were typically initiated through direct messages on servers and art boards, requests posted online, or existing gigwork sites; several participants reported being solicited for or working to create image AIG-SC for a client:~\pquote{The hobbyists will sell [custom] content...
 They’ll have Patreon, they’ll say, `Hey, I can make you any content that you want, reach out to me'}~(\Ptwo{}).

-\end{enumerate*}
+\end{enumerate}